 The amount of nutrients in a given fertilizer blend corresponds to the N-P-K nutrient ratio within the fertilizer blend, whether it is a granular or liquid fertilizer.
 The balance of these three nutrients makes soil not only habitable but optimal for plant and grass growth.
 Before applying any liquid lawn care fertilizer, test your soil to ensure you are not over-applying any nutrients.

 Nitrogen is an essential nutrient for grass growth and root development, aiding in generating new leaves or growth.
 Lack of nitrogen severely reduces your lawn's photosynthetic capability, needed to grow healthy, resilient grass.
-If you are unsure what is causing your lawn issues, use this guide to help to spot a nitrogen-deficient soil so you can combat this problem with the right inorganic fertilizer blend.
+If you are unsure what is causing your lawn issues, use this guide to help spot nitrogen-deficient soil so you can combat this problem with the right inorganic fertilizer blend.

 Suppose your lawn shows signs of stunted or slow growth, yellowing blades, or low density.
 In that case, it is time to consider a liquid fertilizer, like our 28-0-0 Lawn Food blend, which contains a high nitrogen content.
 The more nitrogen that your fertilizer contains, the less fertilizer you'll need to use to alleviate symptoms of low nitrogen.
 If there is an absence of nitrogen in your liquid lawn care, the rest of your lawn maintenance could be negligent and non-effective.

-Phosphorus is the key to healthy root development, essential for proper water and nutrient uptake.
+Phosphorus is the key to healthy root development, and essential for proper water and nutrient uptake.
 This macronutrient is critical for new lawns and vigorous root growth.
 Check out these phosphorus-rich inorganic fertilizer blends to treat your lawn’s nutrient deficiency.
 Too much phosphorus in your soil content can lead to stunted grass growth, so be mindful of how much phosphorus is necessary to maintain balance in your lawn.

 Potassium is critical for healthy soil.
-This nutrient plays an indirect role in photosynthesis by opening stomata in the leaves, necessary to take in a main ingredient of photosynthesis, carbon dioxide from the atmosphere.
+This nutrient plays an indirect role in photosynthesis by opening stomata in the leaves, necessary to take in the main ingredient of photosynthesis, carbon dioxide from the atmosphere.
 Potassium also helps regulate water movement within the plant.
 If you're looking to treat a potassium-deficient soil, check out these lawn food liquid fertilizers: